-- The BCA represents the UK at a European and Worldwide level as a member of the ECU and WFC (see below for explanation).
+- The BCA represents the UK at a Worldwide level as a member of the WFC (see below for explanation).
 This is where we work in collaboration with National Associations on the World stage to help further the profession.

 Other associations in the UK are the MCA, UCA and SCA – McTimoney Chiropractic Association, Scottish Chiropractic Association, United Chiropractic Association.

 - Promotes and supports high standards of education, practice and research within chiropractic.